JOAN-IRIBURUN/joan-iriburun-portfolio/content/pages/index.md

 sections:
   - type: HeroSection
     title: Hi!
-    subtitle: Welcome to my portfolio
+    subtitle: Welcome to my portfolio!
     text: >
       I’m Joan, a Data Analyst passionate about turning data into actionable insights using Excel, Power BI, and Word.
 With a background in \[your